abegosum/carhole_minder/README.md

 ## Building the Hardware

-I'm working on a full write-up on the hardware build.
-Please check back later for more information!
+Please check my blog [here](https://thelurkingvariable.com/2018/06/19/a-garage-door-controller-based-on-a-raspberry-pi/) for a write up on how I built the hardware and what components I used.

 ## Project Software Requirements